PROPERTY SEARCH | SENIOR CITIZENS | HOMESTEAD & OTHER EXEMPTIONS | HOME BUYER'S TAX ESTIMATOR

 Fort Lauderdale, Florida 33301

-All résumés and applications are kept on file and "active" for one year from the date of receipt.
-If you are selected for employment, you will be required to undergo and pass a drug screening test (at our expense) and background examination prior to your first day of employment.
+All applications are kept on file and "active" for one year from the date of receipt.
+If you are selected for employment, you will be required to undergo a background examination prior to your first day of employment.
+References listed on submitted employment documents may be contacted.
 Most positions are initially filled near the lower end of the listed salary range.
-Any person requiring an accommodation because of disability to participate in our employment application process must contact our Human Resources Division in advance at 954.357.6910.
+Any person requiring an accommodation because of disability to participate in our employment application process must contact our Human Resources Division in advance at 954.357.6902.
 We are an Equal Opportunity Employer and a drug-free workplace.

 (One vacancy.)